-Japan has currently been a parliamentary constitutional monarchy since 1868, after the Meiji Restoration, after the Boshin War, ended with shogunate and returned the main power to the Emperor.
+Japan is currently a parliamentary constitutional monarchy since 1868, after the Meiji Restoration, following the Boshin War, which ended the shogunate and returned the main power to the Emperor.

 At this time, the samurai class lost their prestige and their reputation declined to the point where they were persecuted and extinct, the shogun had their lands and power taken by the Emperor and finally, after six centuries, a civil government was re-established.

-Before that, Japan was a feudal military government ruled directly by the shogun, who was a kind of military dictator who controlled all of Japan and was the governor. in fact of the whole country while the Emperor, was the ruler de jure.
+Before that, Japan was a feudal military government directly ruled by the xogum, who was a kind of military dictator that controlled all of Japan and was the governor de facto of the whole country while the Emperor was the ruler de jure.

-The Shogunate emerged after the seizure of power by the Kamakura clan.
-Minamoto no Yoritomo (1147 – 1199) became the first regent shogun and started the period known today as the Kamakura Period, establishing a feudal system where samurai, who were once simple soldiers belonging to a low position in the military hierarchy, rose to power. and they were placed above the aristocracy to directly serve the shogun.
+The Shogunate emerged after the takeover of power by the clã Kamakura.
+Minamoto no Yoritomo (1147 – 1199) became the first regent shogun and initiated the period now known as the Kamakura Period, establishing a feudal system where the samurai, who were once simple soldiers belonging to a low position in the military hierarchy, rose to power and were placed above the aristocracy to serve directly the shogun.

-However, there were times when the shogunate was overthrown by a coup d'état perpetrated by another clan to seize power from the clan that ruled Japan, starting another shogunate, causing the shogunate to be divided into three periods: Kamakura Period (1185 – 1333), Ashikaga Period (1336 – 1573) and Tokugawa period (1603 – 1868).
+However, there were times when the xogunato was overthrown by a coup d'état perpetrated by another clan to take power from the clan that ruled Japan, leading to another xogunato, causing the xogunato to be divided into three periods: Kamakura Period (1185 – 1333), Ashikaga Period (1336 – 1573), and Tokugawa Period (1603 – 1868).

 Kamakura Shogunate

-The first shogunate, Kamakura Shogunate, began after Minamoto no Yorimoto usurped the Emperor's power and became the military governor of Japan.
+The first shogunate, Kamakura Shogunate, began after Minamoto no Yorimoto usurped the power of the Emperor and became the military governor of Japan.

 During this time, there were power struggles between the Kamakura clan and the Houjou clan, which were the clans that had influence under the shogun.